mehaknargotra/Efficient-Online-Cloth-Size-Prediction-and-Virtual-Cloth-Trial-Model/README.md

-# Efficient-Online-Cloth-Size-Prediction-and-Virtual-Cloth-Trial-Model

-## Overview

-This project introduces a Virtual Fitting Room (VFR) system designed to predict apparel sizes and enable virtual garment try-on experiences using webcams or smartphones, eliminating the need for physical changing rooms.
-The VFR employs image processing techniques, including pose estimation and superimposition, to provide real-time, accurate size predictions and visualizations for users.
-It addresses several issues in traditional apparel shopping, such as long queues, size discrepancies among brands, and the challenge of buying clothes for others.

-## Motivation

-Traditional clothing shopping experiences often involve time-consuming trials, long queues at changing rooms, and challenges in purchasing for others or people with disabilities.
-Additionally, sizing variations across brands contribute to high return rates and inventory management difficulties.
-The motivation behind this project is to improve and modernize the apparel shopping process by providing an efficient and convenient solution.

-## Key Features

-1. **Size Prediction**: The VFR estimates the user's apparel size based on body characteristics extracted from webcam or smartphone images.
-This enables users to select garments with confidence, reducing the need for trying them on physically.

-2. **Virtual Try-On**: Users can visualize selected garments superimposed on their own images, helping them make informed decisions about fit, style, and overall look.

-3. **Queue Reduction**: By eliminating the need for physical trials, the VFR reduces queues at changing rooms, resulting in a more pleasant shopping experience, particularly during peak times.

-4. **Brand-Agnostic Sizing**: The system's size predictions are brand-agnostic, meaning users can confidently select sizes across different clothing brands.

-5. **Accessibility**: The VFR benefits differently-abled individuals by providing them with an independent and hassle-free shopping experience.

-## System Workflow

-1. The user stands in front of a camera at a predefined distance, and their image is captured.

-2. Pose estimation techniques identify important features, such as the user's physique.

-3. The VFR calculates the garment size based on the distance between reference points (e.g., elbow joints).

-4. The user selects desired garments, and the VFR superimposes these virtual garments onto their image.

-5. Users can visualize the fit and style of the selected garments without physically trying them on.

-## Algorithm for Size Prediction

-The size prediction algorithm follows these steps:

-1. Capture the user's image using the camera.

-2. Use pose estimation to detect and locate key body points, such as elbow joints.

-3. Calculate the distance between the left and right elbow joints.

-4. Based on the calculated distance, categorize the garment size as Small, Medium, or Large.

-5. Provide the predicted size to the user.

-## Applications

-- **Retail Stores**: Enhance the in-store shopping experience, reduce queues, and decrease return rates.
-- **Online Retail**: Provide virtual try-on capabilities for e-commerce platforms.
-- **Fashion Designers**: Assist fashion designers in look tests and outfit selection.
-- **Differently-abled Individuals**: Enable independent apparel shopping.
-- **Inventory Management**: Track inventory and customer preferences more efficiently.

-## Constraints

-- The user must stand at a predefined distance from the camera for accurate size prediction.
-- Continuous power supply is required for the system to operate.
-- The background should be plain and constant to avoid interference in image processing.

-## Hardware Requirements

-1. Camera
-2. LCD monitor (for virtual try-on)
-3. Storage device (for image data)
-4. Image Processing Unit

-## Conclusion

-The Virtual Fitting Room (VFR) project aims to revolutionize the apparel shopping experience by providing accurate size predictions, virtual try-on capabilities, and accessibility benefits.
-By addressing common shopping challenges and improving efficiency, this system benefits both customers and retailers.
-Further developments could include expanding the database of available garments and providing personalized clothing recommendations based on user preferences and physique.

-Please note that this document provides an overview of the project.
-For detailed technical documentation and implementation instructions, please refer to the project's Instructions
+# 👕 Virtual Trial Room & Size Prediction System

+A patent-published desktop application designed to simulate a **Virtual Fitting Room (VFR)** experience.
+This system predicts users’ apparel sizes and enables virtual garment try-ons using webcam images—enhancing accessibility, reducing trial room queues, and minimizing return rates in retail and e-commerce.

+---

+## 📌 Overview

+This project leverages **pose estimation**, **image superimposition**, and **real-time processing** to deliver an interactive virtual try-on experience.
+By analyzing user body proportions via webcam or smartphone, the system predicts size and overlays garments virtually—eliminating the need for physical trials.

+---

+## 🎯 Motivation

+Traditional apparel shopping poses several challenges:
+- Long queues and limited changing room availability
+- Size inconsistencies across brands
+- Inaccessibility for differently-abled users
+- High return rates in online retail

+The VFR system addresses these by offering an efficient, digital, and inclusive alternative.

+---

+## ✨ Key Features

+- **Size Prediction**: Calculates apparel size based on body geometry extracted from images.
+- **Virtual Try-On**: Superimposes garments on the user’s image for visual assessment.
+- **Brand-Agnostic Sizing**: Neutral to brand-specific size definitions.
+- **Queue Reduction**: Reduces physical trial room congestion in retail.
+- **Accessibility**: Offers independence to users with physical limitations.

+---

+## 🔄 System Workflow

+1. The user stands in front of a camera at a predefined distance.
+2. Pose estimation locates key body points (e.g., elbow joints).
+3. The system calculates size based on joint distances.
+4. The user selects garments from a menu.
+5. The system overlays the garment on the user's image using superimposition.

+---

+## 📐 Size Prediction Logic

+1. Capture image via webcam.
+2. Apply pose estimation to detect elbow joints.
+3. Measure distance between joints.
+4. Map this value to a size label (S/M/L).
+5. Output predicted size and preview try-on.

+---

+## 🛠 Tech Stack

+- **Languages**: Python, MATLAB
+- **Libraries**: OpenCV, Tkinter
+- **Functionality**: Pose Estimation, Image Processing, GUI

+---

+## 📱 Applications

+- **Retail Stores**: Reduce returns and fitting room congestion.
+- **E-Commerce**: Enable try-before-you-buy online.
+- **Fashion Industry**: Help designers test fit and aesthetics.
+- **Accessibility**: Assist differently-abled shoppers.
+- **Inventory Optimization**: Align sizes with real-time customer data.

+---

+## ⚠️ Constraints

+- Requires user to maintain a fixed distance from the camera.
+- Accurate operation needs a static, clutter-free background.
+- Continuous power is necessary for real-time performance.

+---

+## 💻 Hardware Requirements

+- Camera (Webcam or phone)
+- Monitor for try-on preview
+- Image processing-capable system
+- Storage for images and logs

+---

+## 📄 Patent Info

+This work is **patent-published** by the Government of India:
+**Application No.** 202121039172
+**Published in:** Indian Patent Journal (36/2021)
+**Date:** 3rd September 2021

+---

+## ✅ Conclusion

+The Virtual Trial Room system bridges the gap between convenience and personalization in modern apparel shopping.
+It minimizes trial errors, streamlines customer journeys, and supports inclusive retail.
+Future enhancements could include garment recommendation engines and broader brand integration.

+---

+_For setup, usage instructions, or source files, refer to the codebase and scripts included in this repository._